harrystech/twitter-ua/README.md

 ##Google Universal Analytics for Twitter

-Welcome to a world where Tweets can be recorded and documented as page views.
+Welcome to a world where tweets can be recorded and documented as page views.

 How to use the code: